Below you will find information about available PhD projects. Please select your topic of interest:

 Left: A snapshot from a 3D simulation of a core collaps supernova,which demonstrates the complex hydrodynamical velocity field and neutrino heating during the earliest phases of the collapse prior to the final explosion.
 Right: A simulation of a thermonuclear supernova (SNe type Ia), which shows the 3D structure of the thermonuclear burning front in blue incinerating the white dwarf.

-A common thread for much of the work is the study of the origin of the elements -- when, where and how the different chemical elements were produced in the Universe.
+An important aspect for this work is the study of the origin of the elements -- when, where and how the different chemical elements were produced in the Universe.
 Essentially all elements have been forged by nuclear reactions in the fiery interiors of stars and MPA has for decades been a world-leader in simulating stellar evolution and nucleosynthesis.
 Much of the work has focussed on understanding low- and intermediate mass stars and testing the models by means of helio- and asteroseismology.
-More recently, massive red supergiants, the largest and brightest stars in galaxies in the infrared light, have been added to our sphere of interests.
-Another critical ingredient for this endeavour is how to decipher the light emitted by stars in terms of stellar properties such as masses, temperatures, ages and chemical compositions.
-The objects we are interested in range from stars very similar to our Sun to members of stellar clusters and extremely metal-poor stars.

 The stellar modelling within the group concentrates on understanding better the physics of stars, since only then nucleosynthesis, the ages of stars, their masses, and in consequence even the evolution of galaxies can only be deciphered with confidence.
 The focus of our attention lies on improving the treatment of convection in stars of all masses and evolutionary stages, and to provide accurate and reliable models for stars observed by asteroseismology mission.
 We are actively participating in the analysis and modelling of COROT and KEPLER objects.